This page was reviewed under our medical and editorial policy by

 This page was updated on June 7, 2022.

-While the exact cause of many vulvar cancers may not be known, several factors may increase risk of developing the disease.
+While the exact cause of many vulvar cancers may not be known, several factors may increase the risk for developing the disease.

 Age: Approximately 80 percent of vulvar cancer cases occur in women who are over the age of 50, and over 50 percent of cases occur in women age 70 or older.